Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 built into each style.

 Click Insert, Footnote (or Endnote), Options, Advanced.
-This brings up the Advanced Footnote Options dialog (or the Endnote Options dialog). • You
+This brings up the Advanced Footnote Options dialog (or the Endnote Options dialog).
+[See images above.] • For example, you

 might want more vertical spacing